huuhait/xnt-core/docs/src/user-guides/shamir-secret-sharing.md

 First, make sure you have a wallet installed.

- - Whenever you run `neptune-core`, it will read the wallet file or create one if none is found.
+ - Whenever you run `xnt-core`, it will read the wallet file or create one if none is found.
 Unless you moved or removed this file, it is still there.
  - To test if the wallet file is present, run `neptune-cli which-wallet`.
- - To generate a wallet file without running `neptune-core`, try `neptune-cli generate-wallet`.
+ - To generate a wallet file without running `xnt-core`, try `neptune-cli generate-wallet`.
  - To import a wallet from a seed phrase, first make sure there is no wallet file, and then run `neptune-cli import-seed-phrase`.

 To generate \\(n\\) shares in a \\(t\\)-out-of-\\(n\\) scheme, run `neptune-cli shamir-share t n` and replace `t` and `n` with the values you want.
 This command generates \\(n\\) seed phrases. **Note:** be sure to record the share index ("`i/n`") along with each share, as you will need this information to reconstruct the original secret.